 - Clean the outer ear with a tissue to absorb any liquid that comes out from the ear.

 - Do this process for your other ear.

 - You should never put an object into your ear to remove the wax.
-If you feel like wax is remained in your ear and are experiencing discomfort, you should go to your doctor.
+If you feel like wax remains in your ear and are experiencing discomfort, you should go to your doctor.

-In this discussion, you may learn how to clean your ears and the effects of earwax; although earwax produces naturally in our ears, if it remains in our ears, it can cause severe blockage and affects hearing.
-It is easy to clean your ears at home, otherwise seek the advice and help of your medical practitioner if you have any concerns.
+In this discussion, you may learn how to clean your ears and the effects of earwax; although earwax is produced naturally in our ears if it remains in our ears, it can cause severe blockage and affect hearing.
+It is easy to clean your ears at home, otherwise, seek the advice and help of your medical practitioner if you have any concerns.

 A regular cleaning habit can save you from many upcoming severe issues.
 Start doing it on your own!